-Meet with our Keratoconus Specialist in Conroe, TX to define your eye's condition and ways for treatment.
+Meet with our Keratoconus Specialist in Conroe, Texas to define your eye's condition and ways for treatment.

 As a result, the cornea bulges outward into more of a cone.
 Our professional optometric team at our eye care clinic is knowledgeable about how to diagnose and treat keratoconus.

 Keratoconus is rare, with an estimated one person out of every 2,000 having the condition.
 It generally appears in the teenage years and can progress slowly or rapidly.